adamcbrewer/generator-launchpad/README.md

 $ npm install -g yo generator-launchpad
 ```

-Now, whenever you start a new project just initiate the generator:
+Whenever you start a new project just initiate the generator to create the files and run a few other comands to get started:
 ```
 $ cd ~/project/dir
 $ yo launchpad
+$ grunt copy // move any third-party libs to where they need to be
+$ grunt css // initial build of styles
 ```

 Lastly, be sure you have the latest version of `generator-launchpad`:
 ```
 $ npm update -g generator-launchpad